ml4a/ml4a-ofx/apps/README.md

 #### ReverseImageSearch

 Search for most similar images in an image collection, given a query image.
 Analyze it first, then save the results for real-time browsing.

+#### ConvnetClassifier

+Use the fc7 activations of a trained convnet to make your own classifier using [ofxGrt](https://github.com/nickgillian/ofxGrt).

+#### FaceClassifier

+Train a model and do real time classification with [ofxGrt](https://github.com/nickgillian/ofxGrt) and [ofxFaceTracker2](https://github.com/HalfdanJ/ofxFaceTracker2).

+#### FaceDTW

+Perform facial gestures over time and classify them using Dynamic Time Warping with [ofxGrt](https://github.com/nickgillian/ofxGrt) and [ofxFaceTracker2](https://github.com/HalfdanJ/ofxFaceTracker2).

+#### FaceRegressor

+Train a model and do real time regression with [ofxGrt](https://github.com/nickgillian/ofxGrt) and [ofxFaceTracker2](https://github.com/HalfdanJ/ofxFaceTracker2).

+##SimpleRegression

+Boiled down example showing how to train a model and do real time regression with [ofxGrt](https://github.com/nickgillian/ofxGrt) with mouse position as the input.